 \subsubsection{Dolbeault moduli spaces}

-Introducing a notion of semistability allows us to obtain good moduli spaces.
+Introducing a notion of semistability allows us to obtain good moduli spaces in the sense of \cite{alper_gms}.
 In particular, there are schemes parametrizing semistable Higgs bundles with vanishing Chern classes constructed by Simpson in \cites{simpson_moduli1, simpson_moduli2}.
 We recall the salient details now.

 Let $X$ be a connected, smooth, projective variety of dimension $d$, and fix an ample line bundle $L$ on $X$.
 A Higgs sheaf $(E,\theta)$ on $X$ is the data of a coherent sheaf $E$ and a morphism of $\mc{O}_X$-modules $\theta: E \to E \otimes \Omega^1_X$ satisfying $\theta\wedge\theta = 0$, i.e. the associated morphism $(\Omega^1_X)^{\vee} \to \rm{End}(E)$ satisfies the integrability condition described in \S \ref{sect:higgs_moduli_space}.
 A sub-Higgs sheaf of $E$ is a subsheaf $F \subset E$ such that $\theta|_F$ factors through $F \otimes \Omega^1_X \to E \otimes \Omega^1_X$.